vuejs/events/src/meetups/README.md

 To add yours to the list, please [open an issue](https://github.com/vuejs/events/issues/new/choose) or submit a PR to the [repo](https://github.com/vuejs/events).

-And if you haven't heard of it, check out [VuePeople](https://vuepeople.org) to get connected with individuals around the world.

 Many thanks to [TheJaredWilcurt](https://github.com/TheJaredWilcurt) for the list that got us started!

 ::: tip Disclaimer